-As a charity we believe it is extremely important for all healthcare and legal professionals as well as student healthcare to be aware of Complex Regional Pain Syndrome (CRPS), so you can fully support patients living with the condition.
+As a charity, we believe it is extremely important for all healthcare and legal professionals, as well as student healthcare, to be aware of Complex Regional Pain Syndrome (CRPS) so that you can fully support patients living with the condition.

 To support health professionals within the NHS and private sector, we provide in-service awareness talks to all NHS teams across the United Kingdom with the aim of giving you the knowledge and skills needed to work effectively with people with the CRPS.

 After attending one of our CRPS awareness talks, you should:

-Ultimately, it is our aim that when students join any branch of the healthcare profession, they are at least aware or understand CRPS and eventually diagnoses will become quicker, therefore treatment will be available faster culminating in hopefully a patient into ‘remission’ or lesser and more manageable pain.
+Ultimately, it is our aim that when students join any branch of the healthcare profession, they are at least aware of or understand CRPS and eventually diagnoses will become quicker.
+Therefore, treatment will be available faster, hopefully culminating in a patient progressing into ‘remission’ or lesser and more manageable pain.

-On average student medics receive around 6 hours of training on persistent pain.
-Physiotherapists receive the most training on chronic pain which is around 9 hours.
+On average, student medics receive around 6 hours of training on persistent pain.
+Physiotherapists receive the most training on chronic pain at around 9 hours.

-The topic of chronic pain and more specifically CRPS needs more awareness brought to the curriculum of all student healthcare professionals as well as Continuing Professional Development (CPD).
-In a research study in 2015 (Briggs, E.V. et al) they found that:
+The topic of chronic pain, and more specifically CRPS, needs more awareness brought to the curriculum of all student healthcare professionals, as well as Continuing Professional Development (CPD).
+In a research study in 2015 (Briggs, E.V. et al), it was found that:

 “Dedicated pain modules were most common in France (27/31 schools; 87%).
 Excluding France, only 22% (47/211 schools) provided a dedicated pain module and in only 9% (18/211) was this compulsory…”